Malathi74/VR_project1/README.md

 ### Interactable Objects

 All interactable objects in this projects are clickable, which mean the object changes its state if is clicked on.
 This is implemented using a mix of the aframe library and a little bit of javascript.
-Firstly, the camera entity must wrap arround a raycaster entity, which is then defined as a ".intersectable".
+Firstly, the camera entity must wrap arround a raycaster entity html element, which is then defined as a ".intersectable".
 ```html
   <a-entity position="14.81 1 -0.59" rotation="0 90 0" id="mycamera" camera="fov: 50" universal-controls>
     <a-entity raycaster="far: 150; objects: .intersectable" cursor geometry="primitive: ring; radiusOuter: 0.015;